-Since 2004 we have positively impacted the lives of 100,000 youth in Dallas-Fort Worth by embracing, equipping, and empowering them.
+Since 2004 we have positively impacted well over 100,000 youth in North Texas by embracing, equipping, and empowering students to overcome adversity and live purposeful lives.

 After working with teens for over a decade, we found the one thing they all seem to have in common is the need to be accepted.
 So many have their world turned upside down by divorce, abuse, death, or addiction.
 Journey to Dream aims to provide a safe place where teens feel accepted and understood.